Relaxed, family-friendly boutique hotel near Galle, with a pool, tropical gardens and a personal touch”

 Staying here is easy: it's just a 15-minute walk to the beach, and tuk-tuks can take you to Galle and beyond.
 The food is excellent, and with a pool and grounds to explore, you don't even need to leave if you're feeling lazy.
 It's popular with families, and also attracts couples and honeymooners; all in all, a wonderfully peaceful base for a beach holiday on Sri Lanka's south coast.

-- The peaceful gardens, filled with butterflies, birdsong and snooze-inducing hammocks
+- Family-friendly with lovely pool, interconnecting rooms, kids menu and large gardens filled with butterflies, birdsong and snooze-inducing hammocks

 - Warm and friendly service from Henrietta and her team (including Nigella the sausage dog), who make you feel instantly at home

-- Spacious and restful rooms, all with high ceilings and antique furniture; we particularly liked the 2 suites in the main house, with their glass-roofed bathrooms, 4-poster beds and terraces
+- Spacious beautiful rooms, all with high ceilings and antique furniture; we particularly liked the 2 suites in the main house, with their 4-poster beds and glass-roofed bathrooms

-- The main hotel isn't directly on the beach, but it's only a 15-minute walk away, and the area offers a more authentic slice of Sri Lanka
+- The hotel is located just inland, but it's only a 15-minute walk to the beach, and the rural surroundings of verdant rice paddies offers a more authentic slice of Sri Lanka

 - No bathtubs in the rooms